BURNOUT FACTORS: RISK AND PREVENTION

 In terms of FOMO, it’s helpful to remember that FOMO is a phenomenon of comparison.
 When we compare ourselves to others, especially in spaces where self-image is carefully crafted, is a recipe for feeling crappy.
 Feelings of resentment or jealousy are common and can be accompanied by depressive or anxious thoughts.
 If you find yourself down this rabbit hole, it can be helpful to take a beat and focus on you.
 What are you doing well?
 What are your goals and how are you moving toward them?
 If you could travel back in time a year or two, what would your past self think of where you are now?

 Rewards can come in many shapes and sizes.
 Most of the time when we think about rewards, external (aka extrinsic) rewards come to mind first.
 A paycheck is an external reward for working a job; getting praise for good grades is another example.
-There is nothing wrong with wanting these kinds of rewards, and in fact we need many of them just survive (e.g. rent is going to pay itself).
+There is nothing wrong with wanting these kinds of rewards, and in fact we need many of them just survive (rent is not going to pay itself).
 One of the problems with external rewards is that you are not directly in control of whether or not you’re rewarded.
 By definition, external rewards require that someone else has to give you the reward.

 Rewards can also be internal (aka intrinsic) like satisfaction or a sense of purpose.
 Yes, getting paid is strong motivator to get up and go to work, but feeling like you’re making a difference or deriving a sense of fulfillment from your work is an additional motivator for showing up.
 Internal rewards can be very powerful but they can also be harder to come by.
 If I show up to work, by law I get a paycheck but personal satisfaction is not guaranteed.